aholanda/libprioqueue/README.md

 ## Using

-An example of a library client is as follows:
+An example of a client program is as follows:

 ````C
 #include <stdio.h>